nsstarr/Backend-Mindactivity-App/PLAN.md

 3. Set up a pool with a query function DONE
 4. Create affimations table DONE
 5. populate affirmations table DONE
  - 5a.
-Put data into affirmation array
+Put data into affirmation array DONE
-6. Write async functions in models folder
+6. Write async functions in models folder DONE
 7. Import and insert module functions in routers
 8. Make sure that node-modules & .env are in gitignore
 9. Set up middleware for base path in app.js